corbtastik/todos-webui/README.md

 # Todos WebUI

-Vue.js, HTML, CSS wrapped as a Spring Boot app.
+A sample frontend app wrapped in Spring Boot

 * [Spring Boot](https://spring.io/projects/spring-boot) for app bits
 * [Vue.js](https://vuejs.org/) for frontend, inspired by [TodoMVC Vue App](http://todomvc.com/examples/vue/), difference is this one is vendored as a Spring Boot app and calls a backing endpoint (``/todos``)